pouryare/brain-tumor-classifier/README.md

 ![Project Screenshot](screenshot.png)

+## Important Note

+Due to file size limitations on GitHub, the `brain_tumor_model.keras` file is not included in this repository.
+You will need to either train the model yourself using the provided notebook or download the pre-trained model separately.

 ## Getting Started

 There are two ways to use this project: training the model yourself using the provided Jupyter notebook, or using the pre-trained model via Docker.